Support We Offer

 Resources for Older (living) Children

 We're fortunate here in the Pioneer Valley to have The Garden, a Center for Grieving Children and Teens.
 If you have children over the age of 5, the Garden's programs may provide a safe, structured way for you to work with your grief together.
-For more information, please email Shelly- a trusted Empty Arms resource- at (413) 582-5312 or email@example.com.
+For more information, please contact Shelly -a trusted Empty Arms resource- at (413) 582 5312 or firstname.lastname@example.org.

 Burial and Cremation Fund